jamieday/jamie.day/README.md

 # Todo List

 ## Features
-- Simple websocket command log
-  - Command entered =>
-    display randomly on page (slight random rotate, maybe initial pulse) and then fade out for any user entering commands
 - Blackboard
   - Persistence
   - Clear blackboard button allowing people to decline the clear if they say so within 10 seconds (like league surrender vote)